Actor, Kiriwhakaari

 Also known as

-- Actress, performer, performing arts practitioner
+- Actress, performer, performing arts practitioner, stunt actor

 Actors play roles in movies, television, audio and live theatrical performances.